visualizingthefuture/examples-repository/pages/how_to.md

 ---
 layout: exhibit
-title: 'How to guide to using this site'
+title: 'How-to guide to using this site'
 publish_date: 2020-5-10
 permalink: /howtoguide/
 ---